VORANIGO is taken orally at the same time each day with or without food at home, at work, or wherever is best for your patients1

 If vomiting occurs after taking a dose, do not take a replacement dose, and take the next dose at the scheduled time on the following day.

-Initial assessment and continued monitoring for treatment with VORANIGO
+Initial assessment and monitoring liver laboratory tests

-Before initiating VORANIGO1:
+Before initiating VORANIGO:

 - Evaluate blood chemistry and liver laboratory tests